believer/iteam-skill-assessment/README.md

 npm install
 ```

-Add an `.env.local` with your API key
+Add a `.env.local` in the root of the project with your API key

 ```
 REACT_APP_OMDB_KEY=<OMDb-KEY-HERE>